Lone Pine stock update

 Origins

-As far as we know two Australian soldiers souvenired pinecones from the ridge that found their way back to Australia.
+Two Australian soldiers souvenired pinecones from the ridge and brought them back to Australia.

-Lance Corporal Benjamin Smith of the 3rd Battalion, whose brother was killed in the battle for Lone Pine Ridge, sent a cone home to his mother, Mrs McMullen at Inverell in New South Wales.
-Mrs McMullen kept the cone for 13 years before planting the seeds in 1928.
+Lance Corporal Benjamin Smith of the 3rd Battalion, whose brother was killed in the battle for Lone Pine Ridge, sent a cone home to his mother at Inverell in New South Wales.
+His mother kept the cone for 13 years before planting the seeds in 1928.
 She grew two seedlings, one of which she presented to the town of Inverell and the other to the Parks and Gardens section of the Department of the Interior in Canberra.
 The Duke of Gloucester planted this second tree at the Australian War Memorial in October 1934.
-Today it stands over 20 metres in height.
+Today, this tree is now known as the Lone Pine in honour of its battlefield origin and stands over 20 metres in height.
+It is the only remaining tree of the two original seedlings.

 SGT Keith McDowell of the 24th Battalion carried a pinecone in his haversack until the end of the war.
-Upon returning home to Australia he gave it to his aunt, Mrs Emma Gray, who lived at Grassmere near Warrnambool, Victoria.
-A decade or so later Mrs Gray planted the seeds and four seedlings were grown.
-One was planted in May 1933 in Wattle Park, Melbourne.
-Another at the Shrine of Remembrance in Melbourne and another at the Soldiers Memorial Hall at The Sisters.
-The last was planted in the Warrnambool Gardens.
+Upon returning home to Australia he gave it to his aunt who lived at Grassmere near Warrnambool, Victoria.
+A decade or so later, his aunt planted the seeds and four seedlings were grown.
+One was planted in May 1933 in Wattle Park in Melbourne.
+One at the Shrine of Remembrance in Melbourne.
+One at the Soldiers Memorial Hall at The Sisters and the last was planted in the Warrnambool Botanical Gardens.
+Of these, only the Wattle Park and Warnambool Botanical Gardens trees remain.
+The current pine at the Shrine of Remembrance in Melbourne was propagated from the original planting.

 Recent distribution